The Flower of My Secret: Plot

 Leocadia "Leo" Macías, missing her husband, Paco, a NATO military official who is in Brussels for reasons related to the Bosnian War, puts on a pair of boots he gave her, but they are too tight, and she cannot get them off.
 Unable to contact her housekeeper, she tracks down her best friend, Betty, who removes the boots.
-Betty later encourages Leo, who is a writer, to contact Betty's friend Ángel, an editor at El País, and ask for a job writing about literature as a distraction. Ángel and Leo get along well, but when he asks her to review a new anthology of works by Amanda Gris, a popular writer of romance novels, she refuses and leaves his office.
+Betty later encourages Leo, who is a popular writer of romance novels under the nom de plume Amanda Gris, to contact Betty's friend Ángel, an editor at El País, and ask for a job writing about literature as a distraction. Ángel and Leo get along well, but when he asks her to review a new anthology of works by Amanda Gris (not knowing Leo is Gris), she refuses and leaves his office.

 Ángel calls Leo to tell her he has read the pieces she gave him as examples of her writing and wants to publish one of her essays.
 Overjoyed, she wants to talk to Paco, but her call wakes him up and he accuses her of being drunk before she can relay her news.

 Leo meets with her publishers to discuss her newest manuscript.
 They tell her it is unsuitably dark for an Amanda Gris novel and remind her that she is contractually obliged to write five romance novels each year with happy endings and without any social conscience, to be published pseudonymously, at Leo's request.
 The publishers threaten to sue her for breach of contract if she does not submit something in the required style, but she says she cannot write like that anymore.
 Frustrated, Leo writes an article belittling Amanda Gris and submits it to Ángel, who publishes it.

 Paco comes home on what is supposed to be a 24-hour leave, but when he arrives, he is aloof and says he has to leave in two hours to go to Split.
 (Note: The part of the plot dealing with Paco's visit has similarities to Dorothy Parker's short story The Lovely Leave.
 When Leo first meets Ángel, she mentions that Parker is one of her favourite writers.)
 Leo becomes hysterical and Paco accuses her of being selfish, resulting in an argument, during which all of the problems in their relationship that they had agreed to forget about until the conflict in Bosnia was over resurface.
 As Paco is leaving, Leo asks if there is any chance at saving their marriage.
 He says there is not.
 Left alone, Leo takes half of a bottle of tranquilizers.